Skip to main content

 3. Paste in your key and click Activate.

 The client validates the key against the licence server.
-Once activated, the key is remembered for that Windows user profile; you won't need to re-enter it on subsequent launches.
+Once activated, the key is remembered for your user account on that machine; you won't need to re-enter it on subsequent launches.

 Verify the install